cabrerac/cabrerac.github.io/content/_lectures/25-udenar-ml-intro/data-orientation.md

 course_code: 25-udenar-ml-intro
 department: Department of Computer Science and Technology
-description: This lecture will start looking into the data dimension of the ML concept definition and the importance of data-orientation.
-We will first explore a data science methodology to iteratively build the datasets that will feed our machine learning models.
-This lecture will explore the first step of this methodology, "data orientation".
+description: This lecture will start looking into the data dimension of the ML concept and will emphasise on the importance of data-orientation.
+We first define the concept of data, the associated challenges, and provide examples of data collection processes.
+  We then define a data science methodology to iteratively build the datasets that will feed our machine learning models.
+This lecture explores the first step of this methodology, "data access".
 email: chc79@cam.ac.uk
 end_time: 12:00 am
 hours: 4